 - Evoking the behavior to drill down into the behavior’s function.
 In this type of assessment, therapists may arrange the environment to evoke the behavior under certain circumstances

 Once the assessment is completed and your Trumpet team understands the “why” of a behavior, they’ll develop a treatment plan.
 The plan will focus on teaching your child something to do instead of the problem behavior.
-Using the example from above, if behavioral analysts determine that your child hits to signal they want the toy their sibling is playing with, the team may teach your child a verbal or nonverbal cue to ask for the toy instead of hitting.
+Using the example from above, if behavioral analysts determine that your child hits to signal they want the toy their sibling is playing with, the team may create a behavior intervention plan for hitting to teach your child a verbal or nonverbal cue to ask for the toy instead of hitting.

 Schedule A Functional Behavior Assessment Near You